faebser/miniCms/README.md

 It's simple.
 If you like this piece of software and you know me/get to know me/
 meet me you either have to buy me a beer or something to eat.
+If you meet these conditions you are free to use the sourcecode.